gaultier/blog/detect_data_races_with_dtrace.md

 - Using DTrace, we observe functions that read and write this data structure.
 DTrace can also observe arbitrary locations in the program with [function offset probes (33.6.2.
 Tracing Arbitrary Instructions)](https://illumos.org/books/dtrace/chp-user.html#chp-user) or statically defined probes, but simply tracing functions is enough to demonstrate the point here.
 - When entering such a function, we record in a global map the thread id and the kind of access (read/write).
 The key in this map is the memory address being accessed.
 - When exiting such a function, we clear the entry in the map, because the access has ended.
-- When start to access a piece of memory, we check the global map of accesses.
+- When starting to access a piece of memory, we check the global map of accesses.
 If we see that another thread is already accessing the same memory address, this means that we have a concurrent access to the data structure.
 If at least one of them is a write (read-read is fine), this is a potential data race.

 This can be refined further as we'll see but it's good enough for now, and that's the basis of what Thread Sanitizer does.